gjermundgaraba/bjaanes.github.io/_posts/2016-08-24-how-to-recharge-during-your-vacation.md

 I recently had a 3 week summer vacation, which was much needed.
 I was exhausted from an extended period of hard work.
 Because I was so in need of a recharge, I tried to spend my vacation doing the most therapeutic activities I could think of.

-So this post is all about what I did to recharge myself over the course of three weeks, and how you can try them as well.
+So this post is all about what I did to recharge myself over the course of 3 weeks, and how you can try them as well.

 <!--more-->